 Learn more: Velvetech named a Leader among the top .NET developers in Chicago

 You can also use .NET alongside other open source technologies, to build different types of server-side web applications or processing systems for enterprise-level transactions.
-As a subset of the Overflow Stack family, it is well qualified as an all-inclusive tech stack for the development of web front-end, and database.
+As a subset of the Overflow Stack family, it is well qualified as an all-inclusive tech stack for the development of web front-end and database.

 .NET applications can be ported easily, so developers can choose any framework or technology to work with.
 It also allows developers to work with other languages.

-Lastly, the use of code access security (CAS) to sucre its programs.
+Lastly, the use of code access security (CAS) to protect its programs.
 The common language runtime (CLR) of the .NET framework can manage its code to deny access to execute operations with a limited set of permissions.

 LAMP Stack